-For the main signer to apply for the listing, the process is as follows:
+For the main signer to apply for the listing, the process is as follows

-For publicly list collectibles and artworks hosted on our platforms:
+For publicly hosted collectibles and artworks:

 We strive to minimize conflicts of interest with our customers, which we believe is essential for our long-term success.
 Under the trading rules of the two exchanges on which we operate, we do not set, quote or influence the trading prices, and cannot access our customers' money.